edgedb/edgedb/docs/guides/auth/index.rst

 This value is a set of strings that we use to ensure we only redirect to domains that are under the control of the application using the Auth extension.
-They can be set by clicking on the ``Enable UI`` button on the bottom of the screen.
 Any ``redirect_to`` URLs are compared against this list.
 A URL is considered a "match" if the URL is exactly the same as one on the list, or is a sub-path of a URL on the list.

 For example, if the set includes ``https://example.com/myapp``: